pja6/pja6/README.md

 # Paul Aguilar
 ## Hi there 👋

+### About Me

+Current CS student at EWU
+### Skills:
+A few of the tools that I've used:
+Java, HTML, CSS, Python, Docker
 <!--
 **pja6/pja6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.